rpraveenk25/devops-start/README.md

-practice again froms scratch and refresh basics
+practice again from scratch and refresh basics